Real and complex multiplication on K3 surfaces via period integration: surfaces

 A~complex $K3$~surface is automatically a K\"ahler manifold~\cite[Theorem~IV.3.1]{BHPV}.
-It~is however {\em not,} in general, projective so that this theory does not exactly mirror the algebraic theory of $K3$~surfaces in the case that~$k = \bbC$, but is more~general.
+In~general, however, it is {\em not\/} projective so that this theory does not exactly mirror the algebraic theory of $K3$~surfaces in the case that~$k = \bbC$, but is more~general.

 All $K3$~surfaces $X$ are mutually diffeomorphic~\cite[Corollary~VIII.8.6]{BHPV}.
 Moreover, $H^2(X, \bbZ)$ is free of rank~$22$ and, of~course, $H^4(X, \bbZ) \cong H^0(X, \bbZ) \cong \bbZ$ as well as $H^3(X, \bbZ) \cong H^1(X, \bbZ) = 0$.
 Consequently, $H_2(X, \bbZ) \cong \bbZ^{22}$,~too.